Science Fiction Theatre

-Science Fiction Theatre was an American science fiction anthology television series that was produced by Ivan Tors and Maurice Ziv and originally aired in syndication.
-It premiered on April 9, 1955 and ended on April 6, 1957, with a total of 78 episodes over the course of 2 seasons.
+Science Fiction Theatre is an American science fiction anthology television series that was produced by Ivan Tors and Maurice Ziv and originally aired in syndication.
+It premiered on April 9, 1955, and ended on February 9, 1957, with a total of 78 episodes over the course of two seasons.

 General

 From 1955 to 1957, Science Fiction Theatre, a semi-documentary television series, explored the what if's of modern science.
 Placing an emphasis on science before fiction, television viewers were treated to a variety of complex challenges from mental telepathy, robots, man-eating ants, killer trees, man's first flight into space and time travel.
 Hosted by Truman Bradley, a radio/TV announcer and 1940s film actor, each episode featured stories which had an extrapolated scientific or pseudo scientific emphasis based on actual scientific data available at the time.
 Typically, the stories related to the life or work of scientists, engineers, inventors, and explorers, the program concentrated on such concepts as space flight, robots, telepathy, flying saucers, time travel, and the intervention of extraterrestrials in human affairs.
-With but few exceptions, most of the stories were original concepts based on articles from recent issues of Scientific American.
-Issues of that magazine can also be seen on Truman Bradley's desk in a number of episodes.
+With few exceptions, the stories were original concepts based on articles from recent issues of Scientific American, issues of which can be seen on Bradley's desk in a number of episodes.

 The first season was filmed on 35mm Eastmancolor negative, which was then not considered the best color available for television, often fading over time due to vinegar deterioration.
-Syndication packages for a second season was renewed at an 80 percent retention ratio, borderline for color production.
-In March 1956, producer Ivan Tors agreed with Frederic Ziv to produce the program in black and white to offset production expenses in return for a second season.
+Syndication packages for a second season were renewed at an 80 percent retention ratio, borderline for color production.
+In March 1956, producer Ivan Tors agreed with Frederick Ziv to produce the program in black and white to offset production expenses in return for a second season.

-Like the syndicated Out There and Tales of Tomorrow anthology series before it, Science Fiction Theatre was a predecessor to later science fiction anthology shows such as The Twilight Zone and The Outer Limits.
+Like the syndicated Out There and Tales of Tomorrow anthology series before it, Science Fiction Theatre was a predecessor to later science-fiction anthology shows such as The Twilight Zone and The Outer Limits.